 Removing a credit lock, on the other hand, is typically just a matter of turning off a virtual switch online or in an app provided by the credit bureau.

 When access to your credit file is no longer required, you can simply turn the switch back on.

 💡 Quick Tip: Want a simple way to save more each month?
 Grow your personal savings by opening an online savings account.
 SoFi offers high-interest savings accounts with no account fees.
 Open your savings account today!

 How Is a Credit Freeze or Lock Different from a Fraud Alert?

-If you are worried about identity theft but haven’t yet become a victim, you might consider placing a fraud alert on your credit report, which is less severe than a credit freeze or lock.
+Now that you’ve learned about a credit lock vs. freeze, there’s another scenario to consider.
+If you are worried about catching credit card fraud and/or identity theft but haven’t yet become a victim, you might consider placing a fraud alert on your credit report, which is less severe than a credit freeze or lock.

 Unlike a freeze or lock, which shuts down access to your credit information, a fraud alert allows lenders to see your credit file, but it requires verification of your identity before any credit application is processed or any new account is opened in your name.

 For example, if you have a phone number in your credit file, the business must call you to verify whether you are the person making the credit request.